CALS 183 Communication Methods

-1. Introduce yourself to the lecture class, (5%).
-Students’ names will be called randomly throughout the semester to introduce themselves (2 to 3 minutes) to the large lecture class.
-If your name is called and you are absent, you earn a zero for this assignment.
+Assignments in Detail :1.
+Formal Class Introduction in lecture (2.5%).
+Students’ names will be called randomly throughout the semester to introduce themselves (2 to 3 minutes) to the large class.
 Topics to be covered include:

 Family Background (brief Mother & Father history, names of sibs and what they are doing)